yasenh/libtorch-yolov5/README.md

 1. terminate called after throwing an instance of 'c10::Error' what(): isTuple() INTERNAL ASSERT FAILED
    - Make sure "model.model[-1].export = False" when running export script.

+2. Why the "inference takes" so long from the log?
+   - It may take longer time for the first cycle.
+The [yolov5 python version](https://github.com/ultralytics/yolov5) run the inference once with an empty image before the actual detection pipeline.
+User can modify the code to process the same image multiple times or process a video to get the valid processing time.

 ## References